Carlos Calderón (Salvadoran footballer)

-Carlos Enrique Calderón Anaya (born January 18, 1986, in San Salvador, El Salvador) is a Salvadoran football player.
+Carlos Enrique Calderón Anaya (born January 18, 1986) is a Salvadoran former footballer who played as a forward.

 Club career

-Calderón started his career at Atlético Marte and moved to Luis Ángel Firpo in August 2004.
+Calderón was born in San Salvador, El Salvador.
+He started his career at Atlético Marte and moved to Luis Ángel Firpo in August 2004.
 He played for Luis Ángel Firpo in the 2008–09 CONCACAF Champions League Group Stage.
-He was loaned back for 6 months to Marte in 2009 but injury deprived him from playing too many games so Marte released him.
+He was loaned back for six months to Marte in 2009 but injury deprived him from playing too many games so Marte released him.
 In November 2010 he suffered a knee injury while playing for Marte Soyapango, which kept him out for another few months.

 International career

-Calderón made his debut for El Salvador in an August 2007 friendly match against Honduras and has, as of January 2011, earned a total of 4 caps, scoring no goals.
-His most recent international was an October 2007 friendly match against Trinidad & Tobago.
+Calderón made his debut for El Salvador in an August 2007 friendly match against Honduras and has, as of January 2011, earned a total of four caps, scoring no goals.
+His most recent international was an October 2007 friendly match against Trinidad and Tobago.